MartinCerny-awin/isomorphic-react-redux-saga-ssr/README.md

 ### webpack-hot-middleware
 Alternative to webpack-dev-server but instead of starting a server itself it allows you to mount it in an existing / custom express server alongside webpack-dev-middleware.

-### Immutable.js
-Immutable data structures provide us with a cheap way to track changes on objects, which is all we need to implement shouldComponentUpdate.
-This can provide us with a nice performance boost.

 ### Redux Saga
 The implementation of Redux Saga was made with the help of [Universal React Saga](https://github.com/navgarcha/universal-react-saga).
 The axios library was replaced by fetch and sagas fitting into modules were moved there.